Aleshchenko-V/anti-cors/README.md

 # Not so corsy anymore.

-Usage: just make a simple POST request with the following format:
+Usage: just make a simple POST request to `/getdata` with the following format:

 ```js
 fetch(url, {